 Pick up a picnic in Roundwood Stores, a grocery and café that sells homemade doughnuts and giant sticky cinnamon rolls.
 It’s also a great spot for lunch if you’d rather sit down after your walk, with generous salad plates and freshly made sourdough breads.

-Their café sits right on Loch an Dochais, so you can fuel up with at the water’s edge with a cup of tea and a wedge of chocolate cake on the water before you set off.
-You can also pick up a falafel salad or a sandwich made with honey glazed ham, to eat on one of the picnic benches along the way.
+Their café sits right on Loch an Dochais, so fuel up with at the water’s edge with a cup of tea and a wedge of chocolate cake on the water before you set off.
+Or, if you're craving something heartier, pick up a falafel salad or a sandwich made with honey glazed ham and tuck in on one of the picnic benches along the way.

 One of the coolest walking trails in Ireland, this floating boardwalk sits right on top of Acres Lake, giving you the feeling of walking on water.
 When you get to the end of the boardwalk, continue along the Shannon Blueway for a gentle stroll along the banks of the canal.

 The route to Battlebridge Lock is 6.5km long but the flat path leads straight to Beirnes of Battlebridge, a quaint country pub where you can have a pint by the fireside.
 Head back to Drumshanbo and grab some lunch in Jinny’s Bakery and Tearoom, which serves up a mean crispy bacon sandwich served on their own ciabatta bread.